The Motorist Assurance Program addresses important consumer concerns:

-- The need for improved communication between customers and auto repair facilities so customers understand what they agreed to and know what they're getting;
+Improved communication between customers and auto repair facilities so customers understand what they agreed to and know what they're getting;

-- The need for uniformity in repair recommendations because there had been no standards for vehicle inspection; and
+Uniformity in repair recommendations because there had been no standards for vehicle inspection; and

-- The need for more training and education of technicians in the industry.
+Necessity for more training and education of technicians in the industry.

 These guidelines give consumers the information they need to make an educated decision on repairs for their vehicle.
 The customer and shop technician together use the guidelines to agree on the work the shop will do on his or her vehicle, thus eliminating confusion or mistrust.

-- Uniformity of recommendations from one shop to another when the customer seeks a second opinion from another participating facility.
+Uniformity of recommendations from one shop to another when the customer seeks a second opinion from another participating facility.